 - refraining from devaluing their currency to export markets

-- purchasing US$200 million worth of US products including an additional $US32 billion in agri-food products over the next two years
+- purchasing US$200 billion worth of US products including an additional $US32 billion in agri-food products over the next two years

 - submitting these commitments to a dispute settlement process.